vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 ## 11th day rites (एकादश अह्नि)

 On the 11th day the karta should take bath after 6 ghatikas of sunrise and perform the preliminaries such as stated at pages 80 and 81.
 The vrishabothsarjanam is described in pages 80 and 81, it is said that the right ear of the male-calf chakra and in the left ear sankha should be drawn (written) with turmeric powder and sandal paste.
-Further the mantras

-> pisanga rupa

-पिशङ्गरुपसुभरः is to be recited in its right ear and in the left ear
+Further the mantras "pisanga rupa" पिशङ्गरुपसुभरः is to be recited in its right ear and in the left ear "Tannas Turipa" तत्रः तुरीप अघपॊषयित्नु is to be recited.
+It is to be worshipped with "Shodasoparchana" (16 upachanas) (page 82).

-> Tannas Turipa

-तत्रः तुरीप अघपॊषयित्नु is to be recited.
-It is to be worshipped with

-> Shodasoparchana

-(16 upachanas) (page 82).
 The danas mentioned here are given during Ananda Homa of the 10th day function.
 The writing of chakra and shanka are not done.

 ## Adya Masikam

 This part deals with Adya masikam, Argya grahanam and conducting of the Shradda on the 11th day under 24 sub-headings.
 The clear description of each part should be studied closely and carefully.
 The performance of 11th day shradda being very important, it should be given due regard and attention.

-It is significant that

-> anna sesha

-the balance of eatables should be thrown in water, in a river or tank.
+It is significant that "anna sesha" the balance of eatables should be thrown in water, in a river or tank.
 It is not specified whether it can be burried under earth if no river or tank available (see page 154 Tamil).

 ## 12th day function

-The 12th day function is commonly spoken of as
+The 12th day function is commonly spoken of as "Sapindi Karana."

-> Sapindi Karana.

 As purvanga, nithya karmanushtana is to be observed.
 Then Agni Sandana, Aaupasana, Pancha dasa (or shodasa) is performed.
 If convenient Panchadasa (Shodasa) may be first performed and then Agni Sandhanam Anupasana.
 The details are given at page 106.
 The sankalpa is given at page 107 and 108.
 The sapindikarana sraddha details start from page 109.
-Two slokas called Pithru gatha in Vishnupuranam are given in page 110.
+Two slokas called Pithru gatha in Vishnupuranam are given in page 110. "सप्तव्याधा ...यूयं तेभ्योऽवसीदत."

-> सप्तव्याधा ...यूयं तेभ्योऽवसीदत.

 These slokas are recommended for being recited not only on this occasion but also in प्रत्याब्दिक श्राद्धाऽ.
 This is not heard of and hence not familiar.
-The procedure for sapindikarana is described under the headings,

-> Varanam, pada prakshalanam, patra sandanam, Argyam, Bhojana

-sthala suddhi, Avahanam, offering of flowers and sandal paste etc. Argyam again, Pradhana Homa and Bhojanam.
+The procedure for sapindikarana is described under the headings, "Varanam, pada prakshalanam, patra sandanam, Argyam, Bhojana" sthala suddhi, Avahanam, offering of flowers and sandal paste etc. Argyam again, Pradhana Homa and Bhojanam.
 In abhisravanam purusha suktam should only be chanted (only from the first pratyabadika sraddha sri suktam etc are also recited).

 The portion from pages 106 to 148 is very exquisitely written in such great detail that it is very easy to follow.
 We will do well to go through frequently to familiarise ourselves with the nuances.
 In page 143 it is state if Vishnupada is available with the karta, it may be placed on the darbha bhugna with the "pada" on the east.
 The priests have not so far mentioned this important fact so far.
 In page 135 of Tamil version, it is stated that the karta in prachinaviti seeks an assurance or obtains an approval from the Brahmins that they accept that the Sapindi karana has been deemed as performed in accordance with the shastras.
 The Brahmins gracefully assure him let it be so, तथास्तु